 Caherdaniel & Derrynane

 Caherdaniel, Named after the Liberator Daniel O’Connell who fought for Catholic emancipation and a good friend of Fredrick Douglas in the United States.
-It is said his influence played a part in the abolishment of Slavery in the US, he also had a influence on Democracy in the UK.
-Today in Ireland you will fine nearly every town has a statue of a street named after him.
+It is said his influence played a part in the abolishment of Slavery in the US, he also had an influence on Democracy in the UK.
+Today in Ireland you will find nearly every town has a statue of a street named after him.
 My great great Grandparents had many dealings with him and knew him well.
-Some points of interest in the village, include “Freddies bar” the Blind Piper Pub and restaurant and close by you have Vincent Hyland gallery Wavecrest Camping Park, and the Ahamore tea rooms at Derrynane House.
+Some points of interest in the village is the Blind Piper Pub and restaurant and close by you have Vincent Hyland gallery, Wavecrest Camping Park, and the Ahamore tea rooms at Derrynane House.
 There is also a fantastic Horse riding stables at Eagle Lodge.

 Check our Daniel O’Connell’s Triumphant Carriage on view free access, there is a charge to visit the house but its worth it.